• About Texas Travel Talk

 The average time it takes to get there from Dallas is 15 minutes.

 Then you’ve got the Mandalay Canal on Lake Caroline.
 It has several popular restaurants with fantastic canal views, including Pacific Table, The Ginger Man Pub, and Hugo’s Invitados.
-Walking around the canal on a beautiful is a great way to spend the day outside.
+Walking around the canal on a beautiful day is a great way to spend the day outside.
 Kayaking is also available, and one can rent one on the canal.
-There is also a love bridge with locks that people put there to begin their love for their partner or someone else.
+There is also a love bridge with locks that people put there to symbolize the beginning of their love for their partner or someone else.
 Mine is for my son, Brody.

-The Mustang Sculptures In William Square is an icon for Las Colinas and celebrates 40 years of being in this space.
-These larger-than-life, breathtakingly realistic bronze sculptures of nine wild mustangs galloping across a stream are located outside and are always open for viewing and picture snapping.
+The Mustang Sculptures in William Square are an icon for Las Colinas and are celebrating 40 years in this space.
+These larger-than-life, breathtakingly realistic bronze sculptures of nine wild mustangs galloping across a stream are located outside and are always open for viewing and picture-taking.

 5. Fort Worth, Texas